 The formula for calculating the goodwill in the simplified capitalised earnings value method is:

-Expert Tip: If the simplified capitalised earnings value method leads to a company valuation that is perceived as inappropriately high, entrepreneurs should try to claim a lower company value from the tax office by means of an individual expert opinion.
+Expert Tip: If the simplified capitalised earnings value method leads to a perceived unreasonably high Company sale valuationentrepreneurs should try to claim a lower goodwill from the tax office by means of an individual expert opinion.

 Calculate enterprise value according to the net asset value method